wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-olitiau.md

 **Attacks (1/round)**

 <ins>Rake</ins>.
 The Olitiau Swarm makes a melee attack (1D6) with reach using its HP as its attack stat.
-If you have been bitten by a bat, roll a D10 before you rest.
 On a hit the target must save vs poison or start dying.
 <br>

 ---